-Each episode you construct will be made up of both primary and secondary sources.
-The primary source will be the focus of your episode’s story and you will use secondary sources to ground that story in a larger historical context.
+Each episode you research adn write will make use of both primary and secondary sources.
+The primary source will be the focus of your episode’s story, and you will use secondary sources to ground that story in a larger historical context.

 Primary sources are actual historical documents written during the period you are investigating.
 Secondary sources are books and articles written by historians at a later date.
 For example, a primary source from 1862 might be an article or an advertisement in the New York Tribune, while a book about the New York Tribune in 1962 would qualify as a secondary source.
-Similarly, a farm ledger, painting, or circus flier from 1890 is a primary source while a secondary source on the same subject could be a book about selling cotton, American artists, or nineteenth-century entertainment.
+Similarly, a farm ledger, painting, or circus flier from 1890 is a primary source, while a secondary source on the same subject could be a book about selling cotton or nineteenth-century entertainment.

-Start by searching the database to see what kinds of sources other students have used.
-You should see a wide range from newspaper articles and advertisements to personal letters, store ledgers, and scrapbooks.
+Start by searching the database (using the search field at the upper left corner of the page) to see what kinds of sources other students have used.
+You should see a wide range, from newspaper articles and advertisements to personal letters, store ledgers, and scrapbooks.

 Next, investigate the primary source repositories in your school and neighborhood (your instructor may provide you with a list of primary source collections or locations).
 School or local librarians can often be extremely helpful in identifying the kinds of primary sources you need, but come prepared: be sure to fully explain the parameters of your project, the types of sources you are looking for (e.g. letters, diaries, or church records), and both the time frame and location you hope to investigate to the assisting librarian.
 You can also identify appropriate primary sources from home; many libraries and archives have online search engines.
 Search for citations that fit your assignment and jot down call numbers and other relevant information to bring with you to visit the library or archive later on.

-Now you’re ready to visit the documents.
+Now you’re ready to explore the documents.
 Gather all your call numbers and notes and bring them to the archive, library, special collection, or museum.

 Start by writing the full citation of the document at the top of the page, including the call number (which will be important if you need to look at the document again).
 Refer to the Citation Guide for the information you will need.